-Organisations that directly work with children and/or adults who may be more vulnerable to harm (where a safeguarding policy and procedures must be in place before application) Description The main purpose of the organisation or group is to deliver support, activities or services to children or adults who may be more vulnerable to harm The funding request to Foundation Scotland involves support, activities or services to children or adults with who may be more vulnerable to harm Examples Community groups delivering work for children or adults who may be more vulnerable to harm (e.g. youth clubs, elderly lunch clubs, a development trust that delivers a dementia project) Events/Galas/Festivals where the organisation is directly responsible for children or adults with who may be more vulnerable to harm Parent Councils delivering out-of-hours activities on school premises (e.g. discos, trips).
-Our Safeguarding Assessment All organisations and groups in this category must have a safeguarding policy and procedures in place before applying to us.
-The policy must clearly explain how safeguarding is implemented in the organisation's work.
-As part of the assessment, we will ask you to share your safeguarding policy.
+Organisations Organisations that work directly with children or adults who may be more vulnerable to harm Description The main purpose of the organisation or group is to deliver support, activities or services to children or adults who may be more vulnerable to harm The funding request to Foundation Scotland involves support, activities or services to children or adults with who may be more vulnerable to harm Examples Community groups delivering work for children or adults who may be more vulnerable to harm (e.g. youth clubs, elderly lunch clubs, a development trust that delivers a dementia project) Events/Galas/Festivals where the organisation is directly responsible for children or adults with who may be more vulnerable to harm Parent Councils delivering out-of-hours activities on school premises (e.g. discos, trips).
+Our Safeguarding We expect all organisations and groups in this category to have a safeguarding policy in place.
+Assessment As part of the assessment, we will ask you to share your safeguarding policy.
 We will review this to ensure that key safeguards are in place.
 If you do not have a policy or key safeguards are missing from your policy, we may ask to speak to you to understand how you ensure your work is safe.
 Based on this discussion, we may ask you to develop a policy or strengthen your existing policy as a condition of funding.
 We will not release funding until a safeguarding policy is in place.
 Monitoring For multi-year grants, we will integrate questions about safeguarding into our monitoring and ongoing contact with you.
 As a condition of funding, you will be required to inform us of serious safeguarding incidents

-Organisations whose activities have indirect contact with children or adults who may be more vulnerable to harm Description The organisation or group delivers support, activities or services to children and/or adults who may be more vulnerable to harm, but another agency takes primary responsibility for their safety The organisation or group delivers support, activities or services to members of the public and may have direct contact with children and/or adults with who may be more vulnerable to harm Examples Activities delivered in a school, where individuals are expected to comply with the school's policies.
+Organisations that have indirect contact with children or adults who may be more vulnerable to harm Description The organisation or group delivers support, activities or services to children and/or adults who may be more vulnerable to harm, but another agency takes primary responsibility for their safety The organisation or group delivers support, activities or services to members of the public and may have direct contact with children and/or adults with who may be more vulnerable to harm Examples Activities delivered in a school, where individuals are expected to comply with the school's policies.
 Community activities for the wider public (e.g. model railway group, knitting circle)